Skip to content

 • Docker Compose 2.0+

-• At least 4GB RAM available for containers
+• At least 2GB RAM (4GB for cloud-storage setup)

 git clone https://github.com/danube-messaging/danube.git